edudiogo43/pieChartJS/README.md

 A very simplistic example of how creating a PieCart using only Vanilla JavaScript

 ## How to use
-Just clone the repository and open the the index.html on your browser.
+Just clone the repository and open the index.html on your browser.
 To modify the static values on PieChart only update the data variable below with your desired values.

 ```javascript